Intellectual property infringement: what you need to know

 At Virtuoso Legal we’ve got your back.

-What kind of things does it cover?
+What kind of things does IP cover?

 Intellectual property: don’t DIY

 It is very important to make sure that you are careful in accusing others of infringement.
 Many areas of intellectual property legislation include “threats” provisions.
 These ensure those who falsely accuse others of infringement can face court action themselves.
 This is because false accusations (and actions that result) can really damage businesses.
+Equally if you feel you’re being falsely accused it’s important to know definitively that you are in the right.
+Only a intellectual property solicitor can tell you this.

 Each area also has it’s own legal rules which determine what infringement is; and what occurs as a result.
+So it is important to be sure of what to do when this affects you.

-If you’re being infringed, or have been accused of infringement… seek legal advice straight away.
+If you’re being infringed, or have been accused of infringement seek legal advice straight away.
 Too many people go it alone and end up putting themselves in a far more; difficult, dangerous (and costly) position.

 What expert legal advice will do for you